 - Shake up the recipe by using other varieties of M&Ms: peanut butter, caramel, pretzel, milk chocolate, etc.

-- Buy holiday coloered M&Ms and make these cookies for Christmas, Easter, the 4th of July and more!
+- Buy holiday colored M&Ms and make these cookies for Christmas, Easter, the 4th of July, and more!

 - Use two M&M cookies and a scoop of vanilla ice cream to make ice cream sandwiches!